 - Special Guest:

-- Stage Name: His real name was Henry John Deutschendorf, Jr. He changed it to John Denver (after the capital city of Colorado where he lived for much of his life) after it was pointed out "Deutschendorf" would be hard to fit on a marquee.
+- Stage Name: His birth name was Henry John Deutschendorf, Jr. He changed it to John Denver (after the capital city of Colorado, where he lived for much of his life) after it was pointed out "Deutschendorf" would be hard to fit on a marquee.